 The La Dura Dura in Oliana might seem a little bit easier if you manage to hold on to the right harness (Not kidding though).
 A climbing harness will pack you up with comfort, essential gears and aid you in sending better.

-If you are in a quest to find the best women’s climbing harness, you are in the right place.
-The models we reviewed have all sorts of features to support YOUR type of climbing, whether its gym, trad, sport, big wall or the alpine.
+If you are in a quest to find the best women’s climbing harnesses, you are in the right place.
+The models we reviewed have all sorts of features to support YOUR type of climbing, whether it’s a gym, trad, sport, big wall, or the alpine.

 Without further ado, let’s get started!!

 The Misty Mountain Cadillac is the most comfortable climbing harness for women looking to hang on belays for longer periods of time.
 The overall features make it perfect for trad and big walls and to some extent alpine climbing.

 At 18.7 oz., this is the heaviest of all in this review but still lightweight compared to some of the other bulky women’s climbing harnesses in the market.
 There’s foam padding around the waist and adjustable leg loops.
 That’s the reason you can hang with total comfort— good for multi-pitch routes.

 The Waist belt is made extra wide and heavy.
 That’s justified when you have 6 gear loops for carrying the bulk of your trad gears.
 The addition of ice clippers slots does give you freedom on alpines, but the weight is a big disadvantage for that.
 Even then, beginners will love that for testing out what kind of climbing they want to pursue.

 It has adjustable leg loops and waist.
 Despite being padded, it aids more mobility compared to other padded models.
 That’s a deal-breaker!!

 Keep in mind, this women’s climbing harness is something that you don’t want to carry deep into mountains and use for steep bolt-clipping.
 If a big wall is your destination, then it shouldn’t be much of a problem.